 The notable active amplifying components in a solid-state amplifier are the differential amplifier and the transistor.
 Let's quickly discuss how each of these elements works and why they require power to work.
 This will effectively answer the question of why solid-state amplifiers need power supplies.

-Let’s begin by looking the transistor, which can be effectively thought of as the solid-state version of the vacuum tube.
+Let's begin by looking at the transistor, which can be effectively thought of as the solid-state version of the vacuum tube.
 In fact, transistors have largely replaced tubes in all electronics where cost, size and ease of manufacturing are concerned (practically all electronics).